sintech/S-993a-control-board/README.md

 Some boards are not populated with most of the motor control components and have only rectifier and D5 diode.
 Information provided by [Randys Dan](https://www.youtube.com/channel/UCstega9e7F3fUxEAxG64gzQ).

+Please feel free to post an issue in case of any mistakes in schematic.

 ### Schematics ###
 ![](photos/schematics.png)